-Active investing is a strategy some investors use to try and beat the market.
-An investor will rely on their experience and knowledge of the markets to select individual shares they think will outperform the overall market and get them the best returns.
-Passive investing is the opposite of active investing.
+Active investing tries to beat the market.
+An investor will select individual shares they think will outperform the overall market index and get them the best returns.
+Active investing is the opposite of Passive investing.

-Asset allocation is simply choosing which assets to invest in.
-It could be shares, bonds, commodities, property, hedge-funds or others, and the assets could be in the UK, US, emerging markets or elsewhere.
-Wealthify make all of the asset allocation decisions on behalf of our customers.
+Asset allocation is the mix of investments within your Plan.
+It is typically made up of shares, bonds, commodities, property, and cash.
+They could be in the UK, US, Europe, emerging markets or elsewhere.
+Wealthify makes all of the asset allocation decisions on behalf of customers.

-When you buy a Bond, you are lending money to a government or company.
-In return, they pay you back the face-value of the Bond, plus some interest.
+When you buy a bond, you are lending money to a government or company.
+In return, they promise to pay you back the face-value of the bond at the maturity of the bond, and usually interest at a regular interval.
 Bonds are typically low-risk investments.
-Various Bonds are available: Company Bonds, are issued by companies; Government Bonds are issued by governments (in the UK these are called Gilts).
+Various bonds are available: Corporate bonds, which are issued by companies and Government bonds, issued by governments (in the UK these are called Gilts).

 This is the tax you pay on any profit you make from investments that are subject to CGT.
-Like income tax, you only pay after you go over your annual tax-efficient allowance.
-For 2018/19 CGT is set at 10% or 20% depending on your level of income.
-If you invest in an ISA, you don’t have to pay Capital Gains Tax on any gains made.
+Like Income Tax, you only pay after you go over your annual allowance.
+If you invest in an ISA, you don’t have to pay Capital Gains or Income Tax on any gains made.

-Cash is generally considered to be the least risky asset type.
-Wealthify may convert customers’ investments into cash, or cash equivalents, to protect them during periods of turbulence in the markets.
+Cash is generally considered to be the least risky investment.
+Wealthify may convert customer investments into cash, or cash equivalents, to help protect them during periods of turbulence in the markets.
 However, even cash can lose value through inflation or currency devaluation.